csc123-poly/471Lab2Given/readme.md

 Step 1:
 Visit https://github.com/glfw/glfw/releases and download the latest version as a zip file.
 This should be done through the link glfw-3.x.x.zip, not the WIN32, WIN64, or MACOS links.
 You can also use a package manager to install if desired.
 Step 2:
 Extract the zip contents into your graphics library directory.
+(For Windows, set the environment variables to GLM_INCLUDE_DIR)